1) Define a the servers and site

 3) Define an access-list that matches both the "access-group" in step 2 and the "object-group" in step 1.

-access-list 198 permit ip any object-group servers
+access-list 198 permit ip any object-group servers4) Define the limits that you want to apply.

 access-list 199 permit ip any object-group site